jordanazulay-maker/moglie-ha/README.md

 * **👆 Interactive Tap & Hold Actions:** Click or long-press on Moglie to trigger native Home Assistant actions.
 You can even bind these actions to completely custom, independent entities without cluttering the UI!
 * **💬 Custom Quotes:** Don't like the default phrases?
 Override any state (Rain, Thunder, Cold, Night, Armed, etc.) with your own custom text directly from the UI.
 * **✍️ Interactive Typewriter:** Status updates appear word-by-word with a sleek typewriter animation (now fully optimized to prevent ghost-typing on rapid state changes).
-* **🌐 Offline-Proof (Base64):** Moglie is built to survive network drops.
-Since all image data is baked into the code (Base64), he will stay rendered even if your internet is completely severed.
+* **🌐 Offline-Ready & Locally Hosted:** Moglie is built to survive external network drops.
+His default image is baked directly into the code (Base64), and his environmental outfits are loaded locally from your Home Assistant instance.
+This means he stays fully rendered even if your internet connection is severed!
 * **🛡️ Security Patrol:** Moglie watches your Alarm Control Panel.
 He changes border colors and adds specific "patrol" sub-texts depending on whether the "troop" is home or away.
 * **🇮🇱 RTL Auto-Detection:** For Right-to-Left languages like Hebrew and Arabic, Moglie automatically flips the entire UI, alignment, and setup interface for a native experience.
 * **🌦️ Environmental Outfits:** Watch Moglie change clothes!
 He reacts to rain, snow, thunderstorms, and extreme temperatures.
 He even starts to sweat if it’s over 80°F (27°C) with high humidity.